⏳ The Wait Is Almost Over ⏳

 Tensors are the geometric objects that let us write down the laws of physics as coordinate-independent equations.

-But before you can get to the physics applications, you'll need to understand how tensors are even defined in the first place.
+But before you can get started on all that physics, you'll need to understand how tensors are even defined in the first place.

 And, unfortunately, textbooks tend to make that much harder than it needs to be…